Florida Annual Report Filing DirectionsWe’re Just Not Annoying®

 Are there Initial Report Requirements in Florida?

-No, but regardless of how late in the year you file, you will owe a report by the following May 1st.
+After you start a business in Florida, there is no initial report, but regardless of how late in the year you file, you will owe a report by the following May 1st.

 There is a $400 late filing penalty for all profit corporations, LLCs, LLPs, LLLPs, and LPs that don’t file annual reports by May 1st.
 Nonprofits don’t pay a penalty, but still face the same administrative dissolution or revocation process as profit companies.